 - Visualize the trends with respect to impact and actions on pull requests.

 We have been using these features internally over the past month, and are excited to make them publicly available in both CodeScene on-premise and CodeScene Cloud!

 Pull Requests and Quality Gates: What’s the Impact?

 No matter what baseline we start from, we never want our code to become worse.
 Why make it harder to read, understand, or maintain?
 No one wants that, but it’s challenging to track given the scale of modern software systems.
 CodeScene’s pull request integration lets you stay on top of it so that you can prioritize and act upon any negative trends to take your codebase in the desired direction:

-The statistics show the total number of pull request analyses run by CodeScene, how many violations that were acted upon and mitigated (positive actions), and the number of detected violations that were merged as-is, without remediation, to the main branch.
+The statistics show the total number of pull request analyses run by CodeScene as well as the number of issues detected, acted upon and mitigated.
+Finally, the statistics highlight the number of detected issues that were merged as-is, without remediation, to the main branch.

 CodeScene also calculates the total code health impact and presents it as monthly trends.
-These trends let you visualize and communicate improvements, as well as taking actions upon a larger decline:
+These trends let you visualize and communicate improvements, as well as act upon a larger decline:

 So what do those trends mean?
 Well, in the preceding example, we see that Codebase A took on a significant amount of technical debt during November.
 This should be the basis of a conversation, and something the whole team wants to be aware of.
 A recommended action in this case could be to plan goals to manage the growing tech debt.